Dodge Dakota: Discontinuation

-The third-generation Dakota was discontinued in 2011, with the last unit coming off the assembly line on August 23, 2011, ending the truck's 25-year run.
-As of 2011, according to Sergio Marchionne, the CEO of Chrysler Group, the Dakota will probably not be replaced by a similar vehicle, mostly because of the declining popularity of compact trucks on the North American market (see Ford Ranger for similar outcome).
-Another problem was that buyers complained that the smaller pickup was not priced lower than the full-sized Ram 1500; nevertheless, the Dakota's return continues to be reported since 2012.
+The third-generation Dakota was discontinued in 2011, with the last unit coming off the assembly line on August 23, ending the truck's 25-year run.
+At the time, according to Sergio Marchionne, the CEO of Chrysler Group, the Dakota would not be replaced by a similar vehicle, mostly because of the declining popularity of compact trucks on the North American market.
 Fiat Chrysler Automobiles announced in September 2014 an agreement with Mitsubishi Motors to codevelop the next-generation Mitsubishi Triton/L200 to be sold globally by both companies.
 It is sold as RAM 1200 in some Middle Eastern countries.